Generation ship: World Ships – Architectures & Feasibility Revisited paper

 The 2012 paper World Ships – Architectures & Feasibility Revisited differentiated several types of interstellar spacecraft: those with a population bigger than 100,000 are called world ships, while those with a population between 1,000 and 100,000 are called colony ships.
-Interstellar spacecraft with a population below 1,000 are called sprinter if their cruise velocity is bigger than 10% of c, and slow boat if it's smaller.
+Interstellar spacecraft with a population below 1,000 are called sprinter if their cruise velocity is bigger than 10% of c, and slow boat if smaller.

-The paper also described a proposed world ship, having the minimal population to be considered as such (100,000), and consisting of 4 stacked Stanford Torus colonies (with some changes from the original, such as having 2.5 times its population, and a 10% bigger mass), and a propulsion and power generation system based on Project Daedalus.
+The paper also described a proposed world ship, having the minimal population to be considered as such (100,000), and consisting of 4 stacked Stanford torus colonies (with some changes from the original, such as having 2.5 times its population, and a 10% bigger mass), and a propulsion and power generation system based on Project Daedalus.
 The Stanford torus was chosen because of its detailed design, that covers in-depth aspects such as life support systems and wall thickness.

 The study also concluded that a world ship would need an automatic fail detection and self-repair system, to be reliable enough for its mission, preventing failures from having catastrophic effects.